The Simplest Form of the Lorentz Transformations: Phase Space

 Indeed it has been suggested that ``the quantum paradoxes of Bell, Kochen and Specker, Greenberger et al. and Hardy can be formally considered from a single view-point: they are all examples of the failure to find a solution to a certain moments' problem'' ~\cite{Klyshko}.
-In view of our approach, the standard presentation of special relativity and quantum physics, can be greatly simplified if one abandons the (Newtonian) idea that energy and momentum are of different ``order'' with respect to the dynamical variables (DVs).
-The relativistic energy-momentum relation (REM): \begeq E^2=m^2+p^2 \endeq (using $c=1$) suggests that mass, energy and momentum are of the same order, i.e. have the same physical units.
-Since energy is (being a positive definite quantity) of second (or higher even) order with respect to any fundamental system of dynamical variables (DV), Eq.~\ref{eq_REMR} forces us to conclude that also mass and momentum must be of second (or higher even) order in terms of some underlying set of fundamental dynamical variables.

-In two preceeding essays we argued that, on some fundamental level of DVs, only the second and higher (even) moments of the DV are direct observables~\cite{qed_paper,fit_paper} ~\footnote{This view is (sort of) nearby if one takes QM/QED seriously: $\psi$ itself is not considered to be directly measurable.
-This is rarely discussed as the Copenhagen school interpreted $\psi$ as something ``unreal''.
-However the second moment $\langle\psi^T\psi\rangle$ is identified with some probability density (and hence charge density), i.e. it is supposed to represent a real physical quantity.
-It remains enigmatic to the author why the square of something ``unreal'' should provide something ``real'', whereas it can be argued why the square of something unmeasurable might result in something measurable~\cite{qed_paper}.}.
+In two preceeding essays we argued that, on some fundamental level, dynamical variables (DV) can not be directly observable.
+Only the second and higher (even) moments of the DV are direct observables~\cite{qed_paper,fit_paper}.
 How this has to be understood will be explained in the following~\footnote{ Note that our account of the Lorentz transformations is fully equivalent to that of the Dirac spinor as used in conventional QED.
 Schm\"user has given a relatively clear and simple account, albeit using the complex version of the Dirac matrices with metric $(1,-1,-1,-1)$~\cite{Schmueser}.}.

-Let $\psi$ be a phase space point $\psi=(q_1,p_1,q_2,p_2)^T$ of a system with two degrees of freedom, where $q_i$ and $p_i$ represent {\it unspecified} and maybe even not directly measurable physical quantities.
-The most general form for a non-singular Hamiltonian function of two degrees of freedom can be expressed by an infinite Taylor series in four variables, which is simplified in the theory of small oscillations by truncating the series to second order.
+Let $\psi$ be a phase space point $\psi=(q_1,p_1,q_2,p_2)^T$ of a system with two degrees of freedom, where $q_i$ and $p_i$ represent {\it unspecified} dynamical variables.
+The most general form for a non-singular Hamiltonian function of two degrees of freedom can be expressed by a Taylor series in four variables.
+If we cut the Taylor series after the second order terms, this approach is equivalent to a theory of small oscillations.